 Open air structures (not enclosed), whether attached to or detached from the principal permitted use.
-Structures included in this definition include, but are not limited to decks, porches, pavilions, pergolas, and gazebos.
-Walkways and paver/cement patios are specifically exempt from permit requirements.

-These open air structures shall comply with the minimum yard setbacks in Table 4230 (Nonresidential Bulk Requirements), but shall comply with Section 4140 (Residential Bulk Standards) in all other bulk requirements when attached to the primary residential use.
+These open air structures shall comply with the minimum yard setbacks in Table 4230, but shall comply with Section 4140 in all other bulk requirements when accessory to a residential use.
+However, enclosures for such structures shall comply with the respective minimum yard setbacks in Section 4140 or 4230 as applicable to the use.